ZacheryKey/Global_Development_app/README.md

     - Remove plotly world map and replace with ggplot with manually added zoom, click and hover capabilities.

-      - decrease map drawing runtime speed from >15 seconds to <4 seconds
+      - decrease map drawing runtime from >15 seconds to <4 seconds

-      - decreases bootup speed from >20 seconds to <10 seconds
+      - decreases bootup time from >20 seconds to <10 seconds

 b.) provide more information about individual countries development